UnlimitedDrip/ProjectPinecone/Reports/report10.md

 \
 **Ideas Discussed:** Discussed deliverables assignment and filling out the about section of our website.
 Connect HTML/Javascript Form to MySQL Database using PHP

+### 3. Next steps

+**Aaron** - Start adding feature that lets you see if a class fulfills a certain requirement for degree progression.

+**TJ** - Work on taking dummy data (using class diagram as a base) to create a calendar file.

+**Daniel** - finish up the last design layouts of the website, and than look at the remaining github issues and address them, I will then update the website accordingly to the solutions our team develops.

+**Sergio** - Complete the implementation of the issue and commit to github.